jdominiclobo/Employee-Hand-Book/engineering-skills/cloud/cloudfront.md

-# Use Cloudfront in a Serverless Architecture to Host Websites 🔗 💻 🌐
+# Use Cloudfront in a Serverless Architecture to Host Websites 💻 🌐

-## Pre Requuisites
+## Pre Requisites ✋

 1. Understanding of CDN concepts: You should have a good understanding of how CDNs work and their benefits, including caching, load balancing, and reduced latency.